Applying for a Car Registration in Pennsylvania

 To learn more about the PA DMV car registration application process, review the information below.

-How to Get New Vehicle Registration Records in Pennsylvania
+Getting New Vehicle Registration Records in Pennsylvania

 To obtain a new car registration in PA, you must provide PennDOT with an acceptable proof of automobile ownership, such as a manufacturer’s certificate of origin (MCO) or an original certificate of title.